Lakshya Sen: 2022: Thomas Cup victory and Commonwealth gold

-In January, Sen defeated the reigning world champion Loh Kean Yew in the India Open final, thus clinching his first Super 500 title.
+In January, he defeated the reigning world champion Loh Kean Yew in the India Open final, thus clinching his first Super 500 title.
 Sen defeated him in two straight games 24–22, 21–17.
-In the German Open, Sen defeated World No. 1 Viktor Axelsen in the semi-finals, but lost the finals to Kunlavut Vitidsarn.
+In the German Open, Sen defeated World No.1 Viktor Axelsen in the semifinals, but lost the finals to Kunlavut Vitidsarn.
 He then defeated World No. 3 Anders Antonsen and World No. 7 Lee Zii Jia to reach the finals of the 2022 All England Open.
-He lost the finals to Axelsen 10–21, 15–21.
-He subsequently withdrew from the Swiss Open, as he was tired after playing 2 back-to-back BWF tournaments finals.
-Sen was part of the Indian men's team for 2022 Thomas Cup.
-The team went on to win the Thomas Cup by beating Indonesia 3–0, with Sen winning his match against Anthony Sinisuka Ginting.
-He became the Commonwealth champion at the 2022 Commonwealth Games by defeating Ng Tze Yong of Malaysia in the final.
-Sen was also part of the Indian team that won the silver medal in the mixed team event.
+He lost the finals to Viktor Axelsen 10–21, 15–21.

+Sen was a part of the men's team for 2022 Thomas Cup.
+The team went on to win the final by beating Indonesia 3–0, with him winning his match against Anthony Sinisuka Ginting.
+He became the Commonwealth champion at the 2022 Commonwealth Games, defeating Ng Tze Yong of Malaysia in the final.
+Sen was also a part of the team that won the silver in the mixed team event.

 2023: Canada Open title and Asian Games silver

 In February, Sen was a member of the Indian team that clinched the bronze medal at Asia Mixed Team Championships.

-On 9 July, Sen defeated China's Li Shifeng in straight sets 21–18, 22–20 in the finals and won the Canada Open in Calgary, Canada.
-Sen was part of the Indian team which won a silver medal in the men's team event at 2022 Asian Games.
+In July, he defeated China's Li Shifeng in straight sets 21-18, 22-20 in the finals and won the 2023 Canada Open.
+Sen was a part of the team that won the silver medal in the men's team event at 2022 Asian Games.

 2024: 4th at Paris Olympics

 Sen participated in the Olympic Games held in Paris.
 He defeated third seeded Jonatan Christie in the group stage and progressed to the knockout stage.
-After winning against his compatriot Prannoy H. S. in the round of 16, he defeated Chou Tien-chen in the quarter-finals.
-However he was stopped by the second seeded Viktor Axelsen in the semi-final stage.
+After winning against his compatriot Prannoy H. S. in the round of 16, he defeated Chou Tien-chen in the quarter finals.
+However he was stopped by the second seeded Viktor Axelsen in the semifinal stage.
 He finished fourth after losing the bronze medal match to Lee Zii Jia, scripting the best ever performance by a male badminton player from India.
-Post his journey at the Olympics, Sen won the Super 300 title of Syed Modi International by defeating Singaporean Jason Teh 21–6, 21–7 in a dominating match.
+Post his journey at the Olympics, Sen won the S300 title of Syed Modi International by defeating Singaporean Jason Teh 21-6, 21-7 in a dominating match.
 He ended the year by winning the bronze medal at the inaugural Kings Cup hosted by icon Lin Dan.

-2025: All England Open and beyond
+2025–now: Australian Open champion

-At the All England Open, Sen started off with a tricky win against Su Li-yang.
-He carrier the momentum forward in the next round where he faced defending champion Jonatan Christie.
-Sen won the match in straight games with a scoreline of 21–13, 21–10.
+At the 2025 All England Open, he started off with a tricky win against Su Li-yang.
+He carried the momentum forward in the next round where he faced defending champion Jonatan Christie.
+Sen won in straight sets with a scoreline of 21–13, 21–10.
+Through the year, he had few early exits but managed to get to Hong Kong Open final and Denmark Open as well as Hylo Open quarter-finals.
+His first title of the year came at Australian Open when he beat Yushi Tanaka 21–15, 21–11 to clinch the awaited title.